On the critical group of hinge graphs: Introduction

-Our main contributions include formulas for the order and structure of the critical group of hinge graphs with same base shapes, and using fundamental linear algebraic tools, such as the graph Laplacian, to determine the orders of important group elements.
+Our main contributions include proofs of formulas for the order and structure of the critical group of hinge graphs with same base shapes, and using tools such as the graph Laplacian, to determine the orders of important group elements.
 Using similar techniques to those used to prove these results, we generalize some to the case where we have hinge graphs with different base cycles.
-(All undefined terms are specified in the sections below.) \begin{reptheorem}{thm:order} Given a hinge graph $\mathcal{H}_{k,n}$, the order of $K(\mathcal{H}_{k,n})$ is \end{reptheorem} \begin{repproposition}{lemma:order_of_divisors} The orders of the divisors $\eta_{x,y}$, $\delta_{x,y}$, and $\epsilon_{x,y}$ are $k-1$, $k+n-1$, and $(k-1)(k+n-1)$, respectively. \end{repproposition} \begin{reptheorem}{thm:critical_group} The critical group $K(\mathcal{H}_{k,n})$ is isomorphic to
+For what follows $\mathcal{H}_{k,n}$ denotes the hinge graph with $k$ vertices on each base shape and $n$copies of the base shape.
+For different cycles, $\mathcal{H}_{k_1-1,k_2-1,\dots, k_n-1}$ denotes the hinge graph with $k_i$ vertices on each base shape.
+The critical group of a graph $G$ is denoted $K(G)$. \begin{reptheorem}{thm:order} Given a hinge graph $\mathcal{H}_{k,n}$, the order of the critical group $K(\mathcal{H}_{k,n})$ is \end{reptheorem} \begin{reptheorem}{thm:critical_group} The critical group $K(\mathcal{H}_{k,n})$ is isomorphic to

-\end{reptheorem} \begin{reptheorem}{thm:general_order} Consider a hinge graph with different base shapes $\mathcal{H}_{\{k_1-1,\dots,k_n-1\}}$, the order of $K(\mathcal{H}_{\{k_1-1,\dots,k_n-1\}})$ is
+\end{reptheorem} \begin{reptheorem}{thm:general_order} Consider a hinge graph with different base shapes $\mathcal{H}_{k_1-1,\dots,k_n-1}$, the order of\\ $K(\mathcal{H}_{k_1-1,\dots,k_n-1})$ is

 where $a:=(k_1-1)\cdots(k_n-1)$. \end{reptheorem} This paper is organized as follows.
 In Section \ref{sec:prelims} we provide background and preliminaries on divisors, the critical group, and hinge graphs.
-In Section \ref{sec:samebase} we prove several results for hinge graphs where each base shape is an identical cycle, including the explicit structure of the critical group and the behavior of some noteworthy divisors.
-In Section \ref{sec:different_bases} we generalize many of the aforementioned results to hinge graphs where the number of vertices on each base shape can vary.
+In Section \ref{sec:samebase} we prove several results for hinge graphs where each base shape is an identical cycle, including the explicit structure of the critical group and the behavior of some noteworthy divisors (see Proposition \ref{lemma:order_of_divisors}).
+In Section \ref{sec:different_bases} we generalize many of the aforementioned results to hinge graphs where the number of vertices on each base shape can vary (see Theorem \ref{thm:critical}).
 We conclude in Section \ref{sec:conclusion} with some directions for future research.